 3. Application Review

 The application will be considered complete when the online application and all other required and/or optional documents have been submitted.
-The Office of Admissions will review your completed application and will notify you about your admission by email within a week.
+The Office of Admissions starts reviewing applications on November 1st.
+After that, once your application is complete, we will notify you about your admission by email within a week to 10 days.